nickjer/singularity-rstudio/README.md

 ```

 Here the certificate file `thawte_Primary_Root_CA.pem` (used here only
-as an example) is bound to the default path for the certificate in the
+as an example) is bound to the specified path for the certificate in
-image.
+the image.

 ### R and Rscript